Category: Base

 Due to considerations of public health and camper safety, especially in the close quarters and communal living of a residential summer camp, all campers and staff members must be vaccinated unless they have a medical exemption that is vetted and approved by camp’s medical director.

-Camp strongly recommends the full vaccine regimen outlined by the American Academy of Pediatrics and Centers for Disease Control, and camp requires at least the following vaccines:
+Camp strongly recommends the full vaccine regimen outlined by the American Academy of Pediatrics and camp requires at least the following vaccines:

 (1) MMR: 2 doses, or 1 dose with proof of immunity from the current calendar year.